Central H-spaces and banded types: Introduction

-We also show: {\cref{thm:Omega-equiv}} \begin{thm:Omega-equiv} Let $A$ be a central type.
-Then every pointed map $f : A \pto A$ is uniquely deloopable to a map $Bf : \BAutpl(A) \pto \BAutpl(A)$. \end{thm:Omega-equiv} It follows that the type of pointed self-maps of $\BAutpl(A)$ is a set, since it is equivalent to $A \pto A$.
+\end{thm:Omega-equiv} Here $X$ is a type banded by $p$, while \(\pcomp{(X \to A)}{\dual{f} \circ \tilde{p}\inv}\) denotes a component of a mapping type, whose banding is explained in \cref{defn:Bf}.
+It follows from the theorem that the type of pointed self-maps of $\BAutpl(A)$ is a set, since it is equivalent to $A \pto A$.

 One of the motivations for studying $\BAutpl(A)$ is that one can define a \emph{tensoring} operation.
-Given two banded types $X$ and $Y$ in $\BAutpl(A)$, the type $\dual{X} = Y$ has a natural banding, where $\dual{X}$ is a certain dual of $X$.
+Given two banded types $X$ and $Y$ in $\BAutpl(A)$, the type $\dual{X} = Y$ has a natural banding, where $\dual{X}$ denotes a certain dual of $X$.
 We write $X \otimes Y$ for this banded type, and show in \cref{thm:BAutpl-H-space} that it makes $\BAutpl(A)$ into an abelian H-space.
 Combined with \cref{thm:uniquely-deloopable}, \cref{thm:Omega-equiv}, and the characterization of central types mentioned earlier, we therefore deduce:

 {\cref{cor:central-infinite-loop-space}} \begin{cor:central-infinite-loop-space} For a central type $A$, the type $\BAutpl(A)$ is again central.
 Therefore, $A$ is an infinite loop space, in a unique way.
 Moreover, every pointed map $A \pto A$ is infinitely deloopable, in a unique way. \end{cor:central-infinite-loop-space}